srevenant/datauniverse/README.md

 # Data Universe API

 The Data Universe operates differently than one conventionally approaches computing.
-When you make a db or API call, you are usually coming at it with some data, and asking it to do something more with that datay.
+When you make a db or API call, you are usually coming at it with some data, and asking it to do something more with that data.

 Instead, think of the Data Universe more like a black hole.
 You put data into it, and then you interact with it, via Polyforms (which are a construct like a mature function-as-a-service, specifically shaped for native AI purposes).